-Upon executing the above command you will find the following section in the file, which must be updated:
+Upon executing the above command, the following section is present in the file, which must be updated:

+'''

+data:

-data: password: <New base64 encoded value>
+password: <New base64 encoded value>

+'''

 Step 3.
 Delete the Connect pod so that Connect uses updated secret values to communicate with rest of the Fabric Services System services.